The Cray XC40 supercomputing system

 This power allows the Met Office to take in 215 billion weather observations from all over the world every day, which it then takes as a starting point for running an atmospheric model containing more than a million lines of code.

-The supercomputer is expected to enable £2bn of socio-economic benefits across the UK through enhanced resilience to severe weather and related hazards.
+By the end of its life, the supercomputing system will have enabled an additional £2bn of socio-economic benefits across the UK through enhanced prediction of severe weather and related hazards.

-This includes benefits to aviation from better forecasting at airports, more sophisticated modelling related to flooding, more detailed information for energy markets and new climate impacts research to inform long-term planning.
+This includes benefits to aviation from better forecasting at airports, more sophisticated modelling of flooding, more detailed information for the energy sector and new research on climate impacts to inform long-term planning and action.

-Our supercomputer is already helping to unlock new science and to introduce even more detailed forecasts and advice.
-This information is critical to supporting UK economic growth, improving UK resilience to high-impact weather and crucial in saving lives.
+Our supercomputing system has helped to unlock new science and to introduce even more detailed forecasts and advice.
+This information is critical to protecting and saving lives, improving UK resilience to high-impact weather and supporting UK economic growth,